Presentation Proposal - NACADA 2026 Annual Conference

 Panels are expected to represent the views or perspectives of more than one institution.

-Presented in the form of a bulletin display and delivered primarily through the use of graphics and handout materials.
+Poster Presentation Presented in the form of a bulletin display.
 These sessions are most appropriate for display of specific programmatic approaches and research findings.
-The presenter should expect to make brief remarks, share information, and answer questions about the presentation topic.
-All poster sessions are presented during a 1-hour poster buffet breakfast.
+Presenters are expected to engage with participants during the poster session.

 A scholarly paper will address an issue or question that either has been the subject of ongoing discussion/debate among scholars or that perhaps has not been recognized as a salient issue but should be.
 This paper may argue for a novel position on the issue at hand, or may argue for a familiar position in a novel way.
 The argument will make use of the methods and epistemologies of one or more academic discipline, and will do so in a way that (in addition to supporting the paper's position) models the academic discipline(s), as applied to advising.